voodoo12345/beam-docs/source/index.rst

 Important differences from other cryptocurrencies
 -------------------------------------------------

-Mimblewimble has several important differences from most other existing cryptocurrencies which are very important to understand.
+Ontology has several important differences from most other existing cryptocurrencies which are very important to understand.
 Please review the following information carefully.

 **The concept of **Address** is completely different**

 In most cryptocurrencies Address is a hashed public key for which the owner of that Address knows the corresponding private key.
 In order to transfer funds, the Sender should only know the Address of the Receiver in order to create a unilateral transaction. *The Sender is not aware of whether the Receiver is online or not or whether it even exists*.
 Once transaction to an Address is complete and added to the blockchain, Receiver that can prove knowledge of the private key corresponding the Address can control this UTXO (short for Unspent Transaction Output).

-In Mimblewimble there are no addresses at all and transaction are created **interactively** by both Sender and Receiver wallets.
+In Ontology there are no addresses at all and transaction are created **interactively** by both Sender and Receiver wallets.
 This means that in order to create a transaction, both wallets have to participate in the creation process and eventually co-sign the transaction before it is sent to the blockchain.

-.. attention:: In Beam it is not possible to create a transaction unilaterally.
+.. attention:: In Ontology it is not possible to create a transaction unilaterally.
 Both Sender and Receiver have participate in transaction creation.

-To allow Sender and Receiver wallets to create transactions without having to be online at the same time and directly connected to each other, Beam added a module called :ref:`SBBS<sbbs>` that allows wallets to securely communicate using encrypted messages to create a transaction.
+To allow Sender and Receiver wallets to create transactions without having to be online at the same time and directly connected to each other, Ontology added a module called :ref:`SBBS<sbbs>` that allows wallets to securely communicate using encrypted messages to create a transaction.
 SBBS Addresses are merely merely private / public key pairs used to encrypt and decrypt these messages.

 .. important:: SBBS Addresses are not recorded in the blockchain and are not used to control funds